Written by Deborah Emmanuel Seah Qing En, BSc (Hons), MSc.

 Here are some tips to manage presbyopia:

-People with presbyopia should ensure that they are wearing the correct eyeglasses for their condition.
+People with presbyopia should ensure that they are wearing the correct eyeglasses (such as reading glasses) for their condition.
 It is advised to consult with an eye health professional on the types of eyeglasses and contact lenses available to best correct presbyopia.

 It is also important to ensure that medical conditions associated with presbyopia such as diabetes and high blood pressure are kept in check and under control to prevent it from worsening.
 Again, it is advised to consult with a doctor on the best ways to keep these medical conditions under control.